Laser drilling for printed circuit boards with diameters from 15 µm

 Cost-effective, precise, fast

-- Non-contact process – no mechanical tool welding – no force applied to the material
+- Non-contact process – no mechanical tool wear and no force applied to the material

-- Freely selectable diameters (via) (smallest holes from 15 µm possible in areas difficult to access)
+- Freely selectable diameters (via): smallest holes from 15 µm possible even in hard-to-reach areas

-- No damage to the surface or underlying layers
+- No damage to the surface or the underlying layers

 - Rework-free precision drilling